reficio/p2-maven-plugin/README.md

     </project>
 ```
 There are many more configuration options, but basically that's the thing that you need.
-Now you only have to invoke mvn compile in the folder where the pom.xml file is located and when the process finishes your P2 site is ready!
+Now you only have to invoke mvn p2:site in the folder where the pom.xml file is located and when the process finishes your P2 site is ready!

 You will see the following output:
 ```
-    $ mvn compile
+    $ mvn p2:site

     [INFO] Scanning for projects...
     [INFO]
     [INFO] ------------------------------------------------------------------------